RagionierBolo/Portfolio-Heap-Map/README.md

 !pip install ipywidgets
 ```

-In some types of notebooks (like Colab) `%matplotlib` widget can create headaches so it is better to just comment it like this:
+In some types of notebooks (like Colab) the `%matplotlib` widget can create headaches so it is better to just comment it like this:

 ![1706788828177](image/README/1706788828177.png)

 ## How to use it

-+ Run the `Setup` and `Interaction` group
++ Run the `Setup` and `Interaction` groups
 + Choose the assets and the period of interest
 + Run the `Calculations` and `Plot` groups